jimratliff/GenoMac-system/README.md

 The GenoMac-system repo is used and cloned exclusively by USER_CONFIGURER.

-GenoMac-system is responsible for configurations at the system level, i.e., that affect all users.
-This responsibility includes:
+GenoMac-system supports implementing configurations at the system level, i.e., settings that affect all users.
+These settings includes:
 - setting the ComputerName and LocalHostName
 - setting a login-window message
 - configuring the firewall
 - specifying policies regarding software-update behavior
 - installing all CLI and GUI apps (both on or off the Mac App Store)

+In addition, GenoMac-system is used by USER_CONFIGURER to *create* new users and, when a user’s home directory will reside on a volume that does not exist, to create that volume.

 ### Preview of process
 - In Safari, establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.